 Arsenic is a mineral that naturally occurs in the earth.
 It’s been used throughout history, both as a medicine and as a murder weapon.
-In some places around the world, arsenic contamination levels are high enough in water and food to cause lung, bladder and skin cancer epidemics.
+In some places around the world, arsenic contamination levels are high enough in water and food to cause lung, bladder, and skin cancer epidemics.
 Things aren’t quite that bad here in the US, but it’s bad enough.
-Government regulators and scientists have known for a long time that there’s the threat of arsenic in water and food in the United States, but a couple of reports came out recently to remind us all of the risk we’re taking by eating a familiar old staple.
+Government regulators and scientists have known for a long time that there’s the threat of arsenic in water and food in the United States, but a couple of reports came out recently to remind us all of the risks we’re taking by eating a familiar old staple.
 Plain old rice.

 Rice tends to have higher concentrations of arsenic than other fruits and vegetables that we eat.
 In fact, research is telling us that a half cup of rice contains enough arsenic to cause pretty great concern.

 Why does rice have such high arsenic levels?